 Yellow And Orange Produce

-According to the Skin Cancer Foundation, diets high in beta carotene-rich fruits and vegetables, such as carrots, carrots, yellow peppers, pumpkin, and sweet potatoes, may reduce the risk of some cancers.
+According to the Skin Cancer Foundation, diets high in beta carotene-rich fruits and vegetables, such as carrots, yellow peppers, pumpkin, and sweet potatoes, may reduce the risk of some cancers.
 Beta carotene also boosts the immune system’s ability to fight disease.

 Consume Omega-3 essential fatty acids such as ground flax seeds, krill or fish oil to lubricate your cells, and nourish and rejuvenate the skin from the inside, out.